Labor Market Intelligence

 Month-Over-Month

-- Nationally: The non-seasonally adjusted unemployment rate also held steady at 3.9%.
+- Nationally: The non-seasonally adjusted unemployment rate also had a 0.1 percentage increase from 3.9% to 4.0%.

 Year-Over-Year